steveoc64/petstore/README.md

 ## Curl Scripts

-There are some utility curl scripts in the `./scripts` directory
+There are some utility curl scripts in the `./scripts` directory that can be used to probe the running system from the command line.

 - `add_pet.sh` ID NAME CATEGORY_NAME << to add a new pet
 - `get_pet.sh` ID << to get a pet by ID